-It was good to realise that I can look forwards rather than constantly backwards on my life.
+It was good to realize that I can look forwards rather than constantly backward on my life.
 I have never been a one to get excited about what’s going to take place in the next six months, more regretting what has happened and why things went so wrong.

 Having someone that’s completely independent, someone doesn’t know anything about who I am or what I have done, giving their honest opinion.
 As the therapist said ‘I am not here to tell you what you want to hear’.

 The opinion on matters and what they think about them.
-Unlike someone who has known you for sometime they aren’t afraid to give their honest response.
-One of the things I noticed I was doing was apologising for those things that interest me like books, religion and music.
+Unlike someone who has known you for some time, they aren’t afraid to give their honest response.
+One of the things I noticed I was doing was apologizing for those things that interest me like books, religion, and music.
 I always got a strange look and a pitied reply when I told them that my degree was in Religion.
-It’s seems I have had to apologise a lot for what I like.
+It seems I have had to apologize a lot for what I like.